Understanding Baby Gas: Causes, Symptoms, and Soothing Techniques

 6. Use Gripe Water or Gas Drops

-If your baby struggles with persistent gassiness, you might consider using gripe water or gas drops.
+If your baby struggles with persistent gas, you might consider using gripe water or gas drops.
 These are over-the-counter remedies that some parents find helpful in soothing gas-related discomfort.
 Be sure to consult your pediatrician before introducing any new supplements or remedies to ensure they’re safe for your baby.

-7. Adjust Feeding Techniques
+7. Adjust Feeding or Diet

 If you’re breastfeeding, it might be helpful to adjust your own diet if you suspect certain foods are causing your baby’s gas.
 Common culprits include dairy, caffeine, spicy foods, and certain vegetables (like broccoli or cabbage).
 Eliminating these from your diet for a short time may help you determine if they’re contributing to the problem.

 For bottle-fed babies, you may want to experiment with different formulas if gas is persistent.
-Some babies are sensitive to certain ingredients, and switching to a gentler or hypoallergenic formula might help reduce gassiness.
+Some babies are sensitive to certain ingredients, and switching to a gentler or hypoallergenic formula might help reduce gas.

 When to Call the Pediatrician